ConnectBox/connectbox-pi/docs/deployment.md

 ## Install Armbian on Orange Pi Zero or Pine64

 Download the [Debian Jessie Pine64 Armbian Server Legacy Image](https://www.armbian.com/pine64/) put it into an SD card.
+Do not use a Ubuntu Xenial image as the Ansible playbooks expect Debian.
 The [Armbian Getting Started Guide](https://docs.armbian.com/User-Guide_Getting-Started/) is useful.
 Before running ansible, you need to login and set the root password per the Armbian Getting Started Guide.

 ## Get Ansible